srp33/WishBuilder/README.md

   git push origin <new-branch-name>
   ```

-17. Go [here](https://github.com/srp33/WishBuilder/compare?expand=1) to create a GitHub pull request.
+18. Go [here](https://github.com/srp33/WishBuilder/compare?expand=1) to create a GitHub pull request.
 Put "master" as the base branch and your new branch as the compare branch.
 Click on "Create pull request".

-18. Modify the [issue](https://github.com/srp33/WishBuilder/issues) for this dataset.
-Where it says, "Status," put **READY FOR TESTING** next to your name.

-19. Send me an email indicating that your dataset is ready for testing.
+We will then check to make sure your code is working properly.
+If it is, we will integrate your code into the WishBuilder repository.

 ## Notes

 - Python 3.5 is installed on the Supercomputer; use `module load python/3/5`.
 - R is also installed on the Supercomputer; use `module load r/3/3`.
 - As you write your parsing scripts, please make sure they use no more than 4 GB of memory.
-For larger datasets, avoid reading the whole file into memory.
+- For larger datasets, avoid reading the whole file into memory.
 You can test your parse.sh script on the Supercomputer.
 But **please request no more than 4 GB of memory**.
-- You can download files via the interactive nodes of the Supercomputer but not via the compute nodes.
-The latter do not have access to the Web.
+- You can download files when you are executing code on the *interactive* nodes of the Supercomputer.
+But the *compute* nodes do not have access to the Internet.
 - If you create temporary files, please store these within the same directory as your scripts (or a subdirectory).
 This will ensure that everything needed to process each dataset is contained within the same location.
 - When you specify file or directory paths in your scripts, please use *relative* rather than *absolute* paths.

 ## Test files

-We will use your test file to verify that your scripts are working properly.
-We will execute your scripts and verify that the data values produced by your scripts match the data values in the test file (even though the format of these files will be different).
-You will need to create the test file using a text editor (see below).
+We will use your test files to verify that your scripts are working properly.
+We will execute your scripts and then verify that the data values produced by your scripts match the data values in the test files, even though the format of these files will be different.
+You will need to create the test files using a text editor.

-The following table shows how your test file should be structured.
-This file should be tab delimited and should contain a header line with column names as shown below.
-This file should have at least 8 lines in it (not including the header).
-These lines should contain data values that you have extracted from the input file(s) for your dataset.
-Please include data values for at least two different samples and four different variables in each input file.
-Include at least one sample/variable from the beginning of each file and at least one from the ending of each file.
-Also include as least one sample/variable from the far left of each file and the far-right side of each file.
+The following table shows how your test files should be structured.
+The files should be tab delimited and should contain a header line with column names as shown below.

 | Sample       | Variable | Value |
 |--------------|----------|-------|